- A. Matthew Ashley

 Representative consumer class action matters:

-- Currently defending leading transportation network company in class actions alleging violations of California's false advertising and unfair business practices laws.
+- Defended a leading transportation network company in class actions alleging violations of California's false advertising and unfair business practices laws.

 - Secured class decertification in a federal class action against a homeopathic and dietary supplement company alleging false marketing of a dietary supplement.
 The claims included unfair competition, false advertising and violations of California’s Consumer Legal Remedies Act.